Tookmund/tookmund.github.io/_drafts/hibernate-code-preparation.md

 ```

 However, when running a filesystem synchronization operation, the system will
-add and additional timer to schedule more writes after the `laptop_mode` delay.
+add an additional timer to schedule more writes after the `laptop_mode` delay.
 We don't want the state of the system to change at all while performing
 hibernation, so we cancel those timers.